drocheam/optrace/docs/source/usage/spectrum.rst

    129.18529185291857

 The function calculates the smallest FWHM around the highest peak.
-Note that for some spectral distributions, for instance multuple gaussians, this function is not suitable, as the FWHM is not meaningful here.
+Note that for some spectral distributions, for instance multiple gaussians, this function is not suitable, as the FWHM is not meaningful here.

 Power